Water birth around the world

-BC Women’s Hospital supports women who choose to have water births.
-If you are planning a water birth at here, you will be asked to read some information about water birth and sign a waiver acknowledging that you understand the risks and benefits.
+BC Women’s Hospital supports those who choose to have water births.
+If you are planning a water birth, you will be asked to read some information about water birth and sign a waiver acknowledging that you understand the risks and benefits.
 Unfortunately, there is no guarantee that your hospital room will have a bathtub.
-Also, hospital policy is to have mother get out of the tub as soon as the baby is born, before the placenta is delivered.
+Also, hospital policy is to have the birther get out of the tub as soon as the baby is born, before the placenta is delivered.

 To provide optimal pain relief, the water level needs to be deep enough to cover your whole belly.
 Therefore, unless your home has a deep soaker tub, a labor tub will likely need to be rented or bought.

 - Birth pool – cheaper to buy; rentals usually have a heater

 - Sink faucet attachment for hose, with reverse/draining ability (Y adaptor) – from aquarium/pet store